-- Your household income is less than £80,000 a year, or less than £90,000 a year in London - You don't currently own a home or have a legal interest in a property - You're forming a new household for example, after a relationship breakdown - You can secure a mortgage or have funds to buy a share in the property - You can afford to buy the monthly mortgage, rent and service charge payments should be less than 45 per cent of your household income after tax
+- Your household income is less than £80,000 a year, or less than £90,000 a year in London - You don't currently own a home or have a legal interest in a property - You're forming a new household for example, after a relationship breakdown - You can secure a mortgage or have funds to buy a share of the property - You can afford to buy a share of the property - based on your individual circumstances and affordability assessment.

 Some other restrictions may apply on certain properties such as the size of the household or a requirement to be living locally.
 We'll let you know if this applies to the property you're interested in.
+To get more details, read through the rest of our guide.
+If you buy a shared ownership property, you become a leaseholder so you should also ask your solicitor to explain the lease, which is a legal document, so you know exactly what your responsibilities and liabilities are.